-The electrical grid infrastructure is located within and will require vegetation clearance or disturbance of Eastern Highveld Grassland and Chrissiesmeer Panveld.
+The grid connection infrastructure, including associated infrastructure, is located within, and will require vegetation clearance or disturbance of, Eastern Highveld Grassland and Chrissiesmeer Panveld.
 Both ecosystems are confirmed to be listed in the National List of Ecosystems that are Threated and in Need of Protection (as indicated in GNR 1002 of 9 December 2011).
-Since these ecosystems are listed as threatened it is assumed that various threatened or protected species will be found within the development area.
+Due to the fact that these ecosystems are listed as threatened it is assumed that various threatened or protected species may be found within the development area.
 The restricted activity of "cutting, chopping off, uprooting, damaging or destroying, any specimen" has been identified in terms of NEM:BA and is therefore applicable to the vegetation clearance that will be required to construct the development.
-Listing Notice 1, Activity 48(i)(a)(c): The expansion of- (i) infrastructure or structures where the physical footprint is expanded by 100 square metres or more, or where such expansion occurs- (a) within a watercourse, (c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse.
-Transport of large infrastructure components related to the electrical grid infrastructure will require the expansion of existing access and/or internal roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more beyond existing road or road reserves located within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
-Expansion of ~ 3 000m2 is required for the facility, thereby exceeding the threshold value, and triggering this activity.
-Listing Notice 1, Activity 56(i)(ii): The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 kilometre- (i) where the existing reserve is wider than 13,5 meters; or (ii) where no reserve exists, where the existing road is wider than 8 metres.
-The electrical grid infrastructure is located within a rural area.
-Transport of large infrastructure components related to the facility will require the widening of existing access and/or internal roads where no reserve exists and where such road is wider than 8 metres.
-Subject to detail design widening up to 14m, collectively exceeding 1km in will be required, thereby exceeding the threshold value and triggering this activity.
-Listing Notice 2, Activity 9: "The development of facilities or infrastructure for the transmission and distribution of electricity with a capacity of 275 kilovolts or more, outside an urban area or industrial complex.
-The electrical grid infrastructure is located outside an urban area or industrial complex and will comprise overhead powerline infrastructure of up to 400kV exceeding 2km (total length of approximately 9km) in length, as well as substation infrastructure rated 132/400kV Listing Notice 3.
-Activity 4(f)(i)(aa)(bb)(cc)(ee)(gg) Internal access/maintenance roads required by the electrical grid infrastructure will be between 5m and
+In light of this, Activity 30 is considered applicable

+Listing Notice 1, Activity 48(i)(a)(c):

+The expansion of-

+- (i) infrastructure or structures where the physical footprint is expanded by 100 square metres or more; or where such expansion occurs- - (a) within a watercourse, - (c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse, excluding- - (aa) the expansion of infrastructure or structures within existing ports or harbours that will not increase the development footprint of the port or harbour, - (bb) where such expansion activities are related to the development of a port or harbour, in which case activity 26 in Listing Notice 2 of 2014 applies, - (cc) activities listed in activity 14 in Listing Notice 2 of 2014 or activity 14 in Listing Notice 3 of 2014, in which case that activity applies, - (dd) where such expansion occurs within an urban area; or - (ee) where such expansion occurs within existing roads, road reserves or railway line reserves

+The construction of access roads along the powerline alignment will require the expansion of existing access roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.

+Listing Notice 1.
+Activity 56:

+The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 The construction of access roads along the powerline alignment will require the widening of existing access kilometre- (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas.

+roads where no reserve exists and where such road is wider than 8 metres.
+The project is located within a rural area.

+Listing Notice 3, Activity 4(f) (i)(aa)(bb)(cc) (ee)(gg):

-The development of a road wider than 4 metres with a reserve less than 13,5 metres.
+The development of a road wider than 4 metres with a reserve less than 13,5 metres. f.
+Mpumalanga i.
+Outside urban areas:

-- f.
-Mpumalanga - i.
-Outside urban areas: - (aa) A protected area identified in terms of NEMPAA, excluding conservancies, - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans, - (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas, where such areas comprise indigenous vegetation.
+- (aa) A protected area identified in terms of NEMPAA, excluding disturbed areas, - (bb) National Protected Area Expansion Strategy Focus areas; - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas, where such areas comprise indigenous vegetation;